jake-dexter/solving-schrodinger-equation/README.md

 jupyter notebook main.ipynb
 ```

+Note: To export animations, you will also need [FFmpeg](https://ffmpeg.org/download.html) installed and available in your PATH.

 ## Documentation
 The full report is provided in `/docs/Numerically_Solving_the_Schrodinger_Equation.pdf`, covering methods, theory, and results in detail.